-Dr. Majid Rafizadeh is a political scientist, Harvard University scholar, and president and director of the International American Council on the Middle East .
-Rafizadeh serves on the boards of Harvard International Review of Harvard International Relations Council at Harvard University as well as the US-Middle East Chamber of Business and Commerce.
+Dr. Majid Rafizadeh is a businessman, political scientist, Harvard University scholar, philantropist, TV personality and president and director of the International American Council on the Middle East .
+Rafizadeh serves on the boards of Harvard International Review of Harvard International Relations Council at Harvard University and the US-Middle East Chamber of Business and Commerce.

-He has obtained several graduate degrees including Doctorate (Ph.D) in Government and International Affairs, Masters in Global and International Studies, Masters in Journalism and Communication, Masters in Linguistic and teaching, and Bachelors degree in Linguistic and languages ( concentration: English, Arabic, Persian).
+He has earned multiple graduate degrees including Doctorate (Ph.D) in Government and International Affairs, Masters in Global and International Studies, Masters in Journalism and Communication, Masters in Linguistic and teaching, and Bachelors degree in Linguistic and languages ( concentration: English, Arabic, Persian).

 Frequently called upon to brief U.S., EU, and Asian officials regarding US foreign policy and socio-economic, cultural and socio-political affairs of the Middle East and North Africa (MENA), Rafizadeh also testifies as an expert for courts, advise foreign business corporations and companies ( including those seeking to start work in Iran and the Middle East).
 He has taught at several universities such as University of California Santa Barbara through Fulbright Teaching scholarship.
 He has been recipient of several fellowships and scholarships including from Oxford University, Annenberg, and University of California Santa Barbara.
 His analysis and research are regularly used to brief various institutions and parliaments including the UK Parliament.
 Previously he worked at the United Nations, International Committee for Red Cross, and conducted research at Woodrow Wilson International Center for Scholars and Council on US-Arab Relations.